 In June of 2017, we left Ohio and Michigan waters for a life aboard Selkie.
 We got to know her with a year sailing in the Caribbean, then crossing the Atlantic, via Bermuda and the Azores, and a year in Ireland and Scotland.
 The following summer, we sailed the North Sea, visited the fjords of Norway, stopped in Denmark, and circled the Baltic Sea.
 In winter of 2020, we sailed southwest England, crossed the Bay of Biscay, enjoyed Galicia, Spain, crossed to the Canary Islands, sailed south to Cape Verde, and crossed the ocean back to the Caribbean.
 In 2021, we visited and spent months cruising St Lucia, Antigua and Barbuda, then Sint Maarten and the Dominican Republic.
 During hurricane season, our boat was tucked in safely in Rio Dulce, Guatemala, for a refit.
-We have planned a four-year circumnavigation.
-Just recently we have traversed the Panama Canal, sailed to the Galapagos, crossed the vast Pacific, and enjoyed French Polynesia (Marquesas, Tuamotus Atolls, Tahiti, Moorea, and Bora Bora).
+In 2022, we traversed the Panama Canal, sailed to the Galapagos, crossed the vast Pacific, and enjoyed French Polynesia (Marquesas, Tuamotus Atolls, Tahiti, Moorea, and Bora Bora).
 We finished the Pacific via Tonga's Vava'u, then down to New Zealand.
 Via sailing and traveling by campervan for 7 months, we explored all the we could of North and South Island, NZ.
 Currently, we are home in Toledo, OH, USA to let the children navigate traditional school.
 Fingers crossed for this land decision.

 Mom, as a third generation teacher, leads the way.